vfeofanov/mantis/README.md

  - *Calibration:* In our studies, we have shown that Mantis is the most calibrated foundation model for classification so far.
  - *Adaptable to large-scale datasets:* For datasets with a large number of channels, we propose additional adapters that reduce memory requirements.

-Please find out technical report on [arxiv](https://arxiv.org/abs/2502.15637) and the model checkpoint on [Hugging Face](https://huggingface.co/paris-noah/Mantis-8M).
+Please find out technical report on [arXiv](https://arxiv.org/abs/2502.15637).
+Our pre-trained weights can be found on [Hugging Face](https://huggingface.co/paris-noah/Mantis-8M).
+Below we give instructions how the package can be installed and used.

 ## Installation